daniellelshen/cmpe140team/README.md

 Code covering assigments 7 & 8.

-## Assignment 7: Ehanced Single-cycle MIPS Processor
+## Assignment 7: Enhanced Single-cycle MIPS Processor
 In this lab you will extend the initial design of the single-cycle MIPS processor (from Lab #5 and #6) to support more MIPS instructions.
 You are required to enhance the single-cycle MIPS processor’s functionality by extending its instruction set (add, sub, and, or, slt,